 "Instructing students in using their engineering skills to maximize the business and social impact of commercializing new biologics/products."Michael L. King, Professor of Practice

-In addition to his academic roles, Mike serves as a subject matter expert on Chemistry, Manufacturing and Control for commercialization of biopharmaceuticals.
+In addition to his academic roles, Mike serves as a subject matter expert on chemistry, manufacturing and control for commercialization of biopharmaceuticals.
 He is currently engaged with the Bill and Melinda Gates Foundation in helping derisk commercialization of a new vaccine technology.
-He also serves on the board of directors of Engineering Conferences International and a member of the Delaware INBRE (Idea Network of Biomedical Excellence) External Advisory Committee for their NIH program.
+He also serves on the board of directors of Engineering Conferences International and is a member of the Delaware INBRE (Idea Network of Biomedical Excellence) External Advisory Committee for their NIH program.

-His industrial career experience developed an appreciation for the many challenges faced in new product innovation and commercialization—especially for pharmaceutical and vaccines.
-Mikeleverages those experiences in teaching the UVA SEAS Business Minor "The Business of New Product Development" course as well as a special topics course on biologics commercialization.
+His industrial career experience led him to develop an appreciation for the many challenges faced in new product innovation and commercialization, especially for pharmaceuticals and vaccines.
+Mike leverages those experiences to teach UVA Engineering's business minor course, “The Business of New Product Development,” as well as a special topics course on biologics commercialization.
 Additionally he has strong interests in the areas of leadership, strategy development, organizational design, team effectiveness and change management.
 He also enjoys coaching students in career planning and helping them find positions to launch their careers.

 Mike is also an avid global travel photographer.